Image: AI generated

 | PostgreSQL | The most trusted open-source database | Vault |

-| Table | Data organized in rows and columns | Spreadsheet |
+| Table | Data organized in rows and columns | Excel sheet |

-| DDL | Language that defines the structure of tables | Setting up column headers in a spreadsheet |
+| DDL | Language that defines table structure | Setting up column headers in Excel |

-| CRUD | Create, Read, Update, Delete | Adding/viewing/editing/deleting rows in a spreadsheet |
+| CRUD | Create, Read, Update, Delete | Adding/viewing/editing/deleting rows in Excel |

 | SQL | Language for commanding databases | — |